DevZibah/Tita/README.md

 - Terms & Conditions.

 ## TITA Workflow

+-User create a profile on TITA platform
+An investor or lender must register on the platform.
+-User create a profile.
+-User create a profile.
+-User create a profile.

 User create a profile
 An investor or lender must register on the platform.